PublicBacklog/API/organization-users/README.md

 #### Public Backlogs

-By default users are able to join any public backlog so long as it has user space left.
+By default a user is able to join a public backlog without any interaction from an admin.

 #### Private Backlogs